ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 # Validators versioning

-One of the main responsabilities of the P-chain is to register and expose the validators set of any subnet at every height.
+One of the main responsabilities of the P-chain is to register and expose the validator set of any subnet at every height.

-This information helps subnets to bootstrap securily, downloading information from active validators only; moreover it supports validated cross-chain communication via Warp.
+This information helps subnets to bootstrap securely, downloading information from active validators only; moreover it supports validated cross-chain communication via Warp.

-In this brief document we dive into the technicalities of how `platformVM` tracks and versions the validators set of any subnet.
+In this brief document we dive into the technicalities of how `platformVM` tracks and versions the validator set of any subnet.

 ## The tracked content

-The entry point to retrieve validators information at given height is the `GetValidatorSet` method in `validators` package.
+The entry point to retrieve validator information at given height is the `GetValidatorSet` method in the `validators` package.
 Here is its signature:
 ``` golang
 GetValidatorSet(ctx context.Context, height uint64, subnetID ids.ID) (map[ids.NodeID]*GetValidatorOutput, error)
 ```